Tao-Hu/VarianceComponentTest.jl/docs/dataformats.md

 ---
 ## Covariates file

-Covariates file is a text file which contains the values of covariates.
+Covariates file is a text file that contains the values of covariates.
 In covariates file, each line represents an individual.
-The first two fields are `Family ID` and `Individual ID`, the rest fields are the covariates/predictors (*e.g.* *sex*, *age*, *weight* and *etc*).
+The format of covariates file is the same as that in PLINK: the first two fields are `Family ID` and `Individual ID`, the rest fields are the covariates/predictors (*e.g.* *sex*, *age*, *weight* and *etc*).
 The intercept should NOT be included.
 Fields are separated by a whitespace.
 A typical covariates file look like

 ```
 2 T2DG0200001 1.0 0.8333876751238651 0.4668769615832563 -0.7067078743064089 0.4914401659107072